deepakraj-dj/linux-health-monitor/README.md

 # Linux System Health Monitor with Telegram Alerts
 ## Overview
 A lightweight Bash script that monitors your Linux server health and sends real-time reports straight to your Telegram.
+This tool provides continuous server monitoring with automated scheduling using cron jobs and secure token management through a separate configuration file.

 ## What It Does

 Checks available RAM, disk space, CPU usage, and system uptime Grabs the last failed SSH login attempts from auth.log Sends a formatted report to your Telegram chat automatically